workshopdemos/modernization-carddemo/GENERATIVE_README.md

 ## Troubleshooting Tips

-If you notice that progress has stalled in VS Code, try refreshing the window:
+If progress stalls in VS Code, try refreshing the window:

-1. Press F1 to open the **Command Palette**
+1. Press **F1** to open the Command Palette
-2. In the Command Palette, type `Reload Window` and press Enter.
+2. Type **Reload Window** and press Enter.
    The VS Code window reloads.